 A wide range of lectures provides an opportunity for participants to broaden their knowledge of multilevel governance and government, especially from the perspectives of legal and political sciences.
 Top-notch scholars coming from different backgrounds and from around the globe lead courses and workshops on federalism and its challenges in the Winter School’s international learning environment.

 The 2019 edition of the School will focus on federalism and the rule of law.
-The call for applications will go out in September 2018.

 WHO CAN PARTICIPATE?

 The Winter School is designed for those who wish to upgrade their knowledge of federalism and regionalism through an interdisciplinary and comparative approach, including:

 - civil servants from local, regional or national government

 Please note that the programme builds on assumed prior knowledge of federalism.

 The two-week programme is embedded in an exciting international learning environment in Austria (Innsbruck, Tyrol) and in Italy (Bolzano/Bozen, South Tyrol) and includes:

 - discussions and case studies with experts;

 - study visits to political institutions;

 The Winter School is held entirely in English.